malvikasharan/developing_collaborative_document/lessons/7-contributing-to-other-repo.md

-### Fork a repo that your neigbors own
+### Fork a repo that your neighbors own

-If you don’t own a repo and aren’t an official collaborator:
+If you don’t own repo and aren’t an official collaborator:
 - you will fork a repo
 - work on your forked copy of the repo
 - make a pull request for the changes you’ve made